Bitcoin-GenZ/bgz-miner/README.md

 | **rel/nightly** | [![CircleCI](https://circleci.com/gh/algorand/go-algorand/tree/rel%2Fnightly.svg?style=svg)](https://circleci.com/gh/algorand/go-algorand/tree/rel%2Fnightly) |

-## Getting Started

-Visit our [developer website](https://developer.algorand.org/) for the most up-to-date information about using and installing the Algorand platform.

 ## Building from Source

 Development is done using the Go Programming Language.
 The Go version is specified in the project's [go.mod](go.mod) file.
 This document assumes you have a functioning environment set up.
-If you need assistance setting up an environment, please visit the [official Go documentation website](https://golang.org/doc/).

 ### Linux / OSX